tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 “Where’s Chamber 13?”
 I croaked.

 The Overseer turned those hollow sockets on me.
 Its voice was dry as rust.
-“Within the Vaults.”
+“Within... the Vaults.”

 My blood curdled.
 The Vaults were for Conscripts—monsters.
-They buried at the bottom of the bunker, the kind of deep that doesn’t show up on maps, only warnings.
+They were buried at the bottom of the bunker, the kind of deep that doesn’t show up on maps, only warnings.

 “There’s been a mistake,” I said, pulse pounding.
 “I’m not cleared for anything below Level Three.
 Listen, I’m just an Analyst.
 I punch numbers.
 I run audits.
 I don't—”